tobdu/audio/README.md

 ## Data Augmentation
 With such a small dataset, data synthesis is probably a good strategy.
 However, because audio data has some specific characteristics it's easy to make mistakes when doing this.
+For this exercise I haven't managed to include any sythesis techniques, but I will still share my ideas around them.

 #### White Noise
 While adding white-noise is a good strategy to make a model more robust, I'm not convinced if it's very useful for this specific task.
 The purpose of adding white-noise would be to make your model better at